AußenBlick GKV · 2026 study

 - Patterns

-- 290 recurring patterns across multiple properties
+- Recurring clarification types across multiple web properties

 - Priority